JFoxUK/ttol/README.md

 ### Creating a Post
 1. Install the app from this page
-2. Click the subreddit menu and select "Create Two Truths and a Lie"
+2. Click the subreddit menu and select "Create Two truths and one lie"
 3. Enter your two true statements and one lie
 4. Submit and share with your community!